chef/chef-web-docs/content/chef_compliance_phase.md

 #### 401, 403 Unauthorized - bad clock

 Occasionally, the system date/time will drift between client and server.
-If this drift is greater than a couple of minutes, the Chef Server will throw a 401 unauthorized and the request will not be forwarded to the Compliance server.
+If this drift is greater than a couple of minutes, the Chef Infra Server will throw a 401 unauthorized and the request will not be forwarded to the Chef Automate server.

-On the Chef Server you can see this in the following logs:
+On the Chef Infra Server you can see this in the following logs:
 ```
 # chef-server-ctl tail